Changes To Business Rates From 1 April 2017

 Small Business Rate Relief

-The measure doubles the usual rate of relief so that ratepayers with rateable values below £6,000 pay no rates at all for the period, while ratepayers with rateable values between £6,000 and not more than £12,000 receive tapered relief from 100% – 0%.
+Prior to the changes from 1 April 2017, Ratepayers with rateable values below £6,000 paid no rates at all for the period, while ratepayers with rateable values between £6,000 and not more than £12,000 received tapered relief from 100% – 0%.

 The legal requirement for an application form to be submitted was removed with effect from 1 April 2012.